 Serve any of the main dish options with a colorful salad of spring veggies.
 You can wing it, of course, but if you're looking for an idea, try this refreshing Orange and Cucumber Salad with Spring Greens.

-Consider adding another holiday favorite to the plate if you want a slightly sweet touch.
-Passover Carrot-Apple Pudding is a holiday favorite.
+Consider adding a slightly sweet touch to your plate.
+This sweet Passover Carrot-Apple Pudding is a holiday favorite.
 Another option is Sautéed Carrots with Almonds, which is more Sephardic-inspired.

 You might be too full for dessert, but there's always room for a light fruit finale like Apple and Pear Fruit Compote.
 Serve with store-bought or homemade Chocolate Matzo Brittle.
 Happy Passover, happy spring, and enjoy!